 It has a small unit (including the print)

-The package does not come with a hard case.
+The package doesn't include a hard case

 It features a large diaphragm in order to reproduce a natural sound with low noise.

 It has a wide dynamic range compared to other mic of its category.

 It features a high SPL “Sound Pressure Level” (how loud the microphone is capable of being).

 Audio Technica AT2035 review | performance

 The AT2035 proves to be an excellent choice for home studio performances.
 Accordingly, for those who want to upgrade from a USB mic to an XLR setup and capture clean vocal recordings, this microphone will suit your needs.
 What we have noticed is that the AT2035 and AT2020 sound very similar on vocals when the pad and low-cut filter are switched off.

 Nonetheless, this microphone might be more sensitive than the previous version and produce less background noise.
 The sonic characteristics of the mic display a warm and pleasant compressed sounding mid-range and a very smooth high-end frequency response that make the overall at 2035 frequency response very satisfying.

 For home studio musicians, acoustic guitars and other instruments can produce remarkable sound performances with this microphone.
 The AT2035 is built to a very high standard and can handle very high SPL, so you won’t be surprised or confused when playing with a guitar amp or drums.